Honda Shadow: 1987-1996

 The 1987 VT1100C model took on a brand-new look with a lower seat (26 in), a longer wheelbase 65 in, a 3.44 usgal fuel tank, an extended front fork 41 mm, and weighs a hefty 265 kg.
 Both exhaust pipes were now run along the right side of the bike, with the horns being relocated to the sides of the engine.
 The engine, while the same 1099 cc displacement as the previous model, is rated for approximately 63 horsepower due to shorter stroke and larger pistons.
-It also now had a four-speed transmission with a hydraulically actuated clutch.
+It also now had a five-speed transmission with a hydraulically actuated clutch.
 The "VT1100C" model was not manufactured in 1991 (to sell off excess stock of 1990 models), but returned in 1992 with a "Made in the USA" stamp on the seat.

 Some sites will list this model as the "VT1100 Standard" or "1100 Shadow Standard", but this was never an official name.

 This styling continued virtually unchanged through 1996.